qql-art/contracts/README.md

-# TRNF Contracts
+# QQL Contracts

-Contracts for TRNF.
+Contracts for QQL.
 For testing: run `npm install` then `npm t`.